-You’ll pay $10 for a Colorado Trout Stamp, which you must carry along with a valid fishing license to fish designated trout waters; it’s valid March 1 through March 31 the following year and funds stocking, hatcheries, and habitat work.
-Anglers 16+ generally need the stamp (lifetime-license holders and under-16s are exempt), and it’s nontransferable.
+You’ll pay $12.47 for a Colorado Habitat Stamp if you’re 18–64.
+You must carry it along with a valid fishing license to fish any Colorado waters, including those with trout.
+The stamp is valid March 1 through March 31 the following year and funds habitat work, stocking, and hatcheries that keep trout fishing strong.
+Anglers 16 and older generally need both the license and stamp (lifetime-license holders and kids under 16 are exempt).
+The stamp is nontransferable.
 Buy it online, by phone, at CPW offices or agents with ID.
-Continue for specifics on exemptions, purchase steps, and enforcement.
+Keep reading for exemptions, purchase steps, and enforcement details.

 Current Price and Fee Breakdown